Brandon Gormley: Professional

 On July 28, 2016, Gormley was signed as a free agent to a one-year, two-way contract with the New Jersey Devils.
 In the 2016–17 season, Gormley cleared waivers and was assigned to add leadership to the blueline of AHL affiliate, the Albany Devils.
 Gormley contributed with 2 goals and 10 points in 35 games before he was traded by the New Jersey Devils to the Ottawa Senators for future considerations on March 6, 2017.
 Acquired to help out the AHL's Binghamton Senators, Gormley was dealt following the trade deadline, making him ineligible for a recall to Ottawa.

 Having left the Senators familiarly as a free agent in the off-season, Gormley went un-signed over the summer.
 On September 25, 2017, he agreed to an AHL invite to attend the Toronto Marlies 2017 training camp.
 Following his release from the Marlies, Gormley opted to accept a European offer, signing a one-year deal with Swedish outfit, Mora IK of the SHL, on October 16, 2017.

 After two seasons with Frölunda HC in the SHL, Gormley became a free agent.
 After going unsigned throughout the summer of 2020, he belatedly signed a contract with the Straubing Tigers of the Deutsche Eishockey Liga (DEL) on December 21, 2020.
 In the following 2020–21 season, Gormley increased his scoring output from the blueline in Germany, contributing with 3 goals and 17 points in 34 regular season games.

 At the conclusion of his contract with Straubing, Gormley continued his journeyman career, signing a one-year contract with Latvian-based club, Dinamo Riga of the KHL, on August 19, 2021.
 In December, Dinamo traded him to Lokomotiv Yaroslavl, where he played out the remainder of the season, and contributing with 1 assist in three playoff contests.

 As a free agent, Gormley opted to continue his tenure in the KHL by agreeing to a one-year contract with HC Sochi on August 15, 2022.
+Having concluded his contract with Sochi, Gormley left the club after a lone season and returned to the German DEL, in agreeing to a one-year contract with the Iserlohn Roosters on October 2, 2023.

+Gormley started the 2024-25 season without a contract but, on October 18, 2024, he agreed to return to Iserlohn for another season.